robustUTEP/nets-tcp-framed-echo/README.md

-Your assignment is to write `fileClient.py` and `fileServer.py` which can transfer a file ("put") from a client to the server.
+Your assignment is to write `fileClient.py` and `fileServer.py` which can transfer a file ("put localName remoteName") from a client to the server.
 Your programs should:

 * be in the file-transfer-lab subdir
 * work with and without the proxy